Wangyiquan95/Protein_artist/README.md

-# Protein render
+# Protein Renderer
-This is a repo for simplely render fetch and render protein 3D structure using [Blender](https://www.blender.org/) Python module bpy.
+This is a repo for simplely fetching and rendering protein 3D structure using [Blender](https://www.blender.org/) Python module bpy.

 ## Table of Contents
 - [Dependencies](#dependencies)